Fastest Android Headunit Processor: UIS7862

 Technical Info UIS7862

-UIS7862 is a 64 Bit microprocessor that has 8 processing cores, clocked at 1.8Ghz each.
-The 8 cores are made up of: Two ARM Cortex A75 (3-wide decode, out-of-order, superscalar pipeline) and Six ARM Cortex A55 (2-wide decode, in-order, superscalar pipeline).
-The ARM A75 and A55 combination breaks away from the traditional big.little design and moves onto the next gen DynamIQ system for further speed improvements.
+UIS7862 is a 64 Bit microprocessor with 8 processing cores, clocked at 1.8GHz each.
+The 8 cores comprise Two ARM Cortex A75 (3-wide decode, out-of-order, superscalar pipeline) and Six ARM Cortex A55 (2-wide decode, in-order, superscalar pipeline).
+The ARM A75 and A55 combination breaks away from the traditional big.LITTLE design and moves on to the next-gen DynamIQ system for further speed improvements.